 - We did continue to fool around with our original recipe though and also came up with this pressure cooker chocolate rice pudding you can try.
 It’s a great Instant Pot dessert recipe you can make really quickly.

-Are you getting the idea that we love rice pudding yet??!!
+Are you getting the idea that we love white and black rice pudding yet??!!

 I prefer vanilla almond milk if I am going to use it inside something sweet or with cereal personally.
 Another question might be the type of rice used.
 I suggest long grain or Jasmine since that is what has been tested.
 Brown will take much longer and just doesn’t seem right for this dish to me so I didn’t even try it.